Business Continuity Program

 Deutsche Bank Business Continuity Program: U.S. Broker-Dealers

-In 2004, the Securities and Exchange Commission approved FINRA Rules 3510 and 3520 and NYSE Rule 446, which require member firms to create and maintain business continuity plans.
+In 2004, the Securities and Exchange Commission approved NASD Rules 3510 and 3520 and NYSE Rule 446, which require member firms to create and maintain business continuity plans.
+NASD Rules 3510 and 3520 have since been superseded by FINRA Rule 4370.
 In accordance with these rules, a business continuity plan will enable the firm to continue its business in the event of a significant business disruption or, in the alternative, conduct an orderly wind-down of operations.

 On this page, clients of Deutsche Bank’s U.S. broker-dealers (Deutsche Bank) will find information on Deutsche Bank’s commitment to these obligations and highlights of our Business Continuity Program.